p2irc/deepplantphenomics/docs/Loaders.md

 #### Load Dataset with Segmentation Ground-Truth

 Loads the `.png` images from a directory, along with the ground-truth segmentation masks from another directory.
-File names should match exactly between the images and the corresponding ground truth images. **Requires using either the `SemanticSegmentationModel` or `HeatmapObjectCountingModel`**
+File names should match exactly between the images and the corresponding ground truth images. **Requires using either the `SemanticSegmentationModel` or `HeatmapObjectCountingModel`**.

 ```
 load_dataset_from_directory_with_segmentation_masks(dirname, truth_dirname)